fermyon/wasm-languages/webassembly-language-support.md

 The source for the WebAssembly Language Guide is located in a [public GitHub project](https://github.com/fermyon/wasm-languages).
 If you find errors, want to make additions, or have further corrections for us, the [issue queue](https://github.com/fermyon/wasm-languages/issues) is a great place to discuss.

 If you're more interested in chatting about things, check out our [Discord server](https://discord.gg/AAFNfS7NGf) or hit us up a [@FermyonTech on Twitter](https://twitter.com/fermyontech)

+## Relevant Standards

+Throughout our pages, we talk about technologies like WASI, Wagi, and Spin.
+Many of these are backed by formal documents.
+See the [Standards] page for links to the relevant texts along with helpful resources.

 [JavaScript]: /wasm-languages/javascript
 [Python]: /wasm-languages/python